ScholarSip Turns 10 & Returns to Building Community In Person

 Paul Flanagan, Director of the Privacy, Cybersecurity & Compliance Program in Drexel’s Kline School of Law, will close this year’s series with a session on privacy and cybersecurity on June 6, 2022.

-- February 2022: Ayana Allen-Handy, PhD, Associate Professor, School of Education, will offer “food for thought” on her research on race and education.
+- February 7, 2022: Ayana Allen-Handy, PhD, Associate Professor, School of Education, will offer “food for thought” on her research on race and education.
+Watch the recording.

-- April 2022: Lindsay Shea, MS, DrPH, Director for the Policy and Analytics Center at the AJ Drexel Autism Institute, will discuss her research on autism spectrum disorder and social and health policies.
+- April 5, 2022: Lindsay Shea, DrPH, MS, Director for the Policy and Analytics Center at the AJ Drexel Autism Institute, will discuss her research on autism spectrum disorder and social and health policies.
+This event also corresponds with the Libraries’ Autism Awareness Month activities.
+Watch the recording

-- May 2022: Jennifer Stanford, Co-Director, CASTLE & Associate Professor, Biology, College of Arts and Sciences, will discuss her research on approaches to teaching STEM content.
+- May 4, 2022: Jennifer Stanford, PhD, Co-Director, CASTLE & Associate Professor, Biology, College of Arts and Sciences, will discuss her research on approaches to teaching STEM content.
+Watch the recording

 To register to attend the 2021/2022 ScholarSip events or other Libraries events, visit our events calendar.